U.S. And China Impose Fresh Tariffs As Trade War Escalates

 Late last month, President Trump said he's "ready to go to 500" — threatening to impose tariffs on imports of all Chinese goods.
 The U.S. imported $505 billion worth of Chinese goods last year, according to Census Bureau data.

-The U.S. has used tariffs as a stick with a number of nations in recent months, slapping levies on products from Canada and Mexico to Turkey the European Union — and has in turn been hit with retaliatory tariffs.
+The U.S. has used tariffs as a stick with a number of nations in recent months, slapping levies on products from Canada and Mexico to Turkey and the European Union — and has in turn been hit with retaliatory tariffs.

-Some U.S. manufacturers have said their businesses have already been impacted by tariffs on products such as steel and aluminum, and consumers may soon start to feel more of a pinch if companies pass along those costs.
+Some U.S. manufacturers have said their businesses have already been affected by tariffs on products such as steel and aluminum, and consumers may soon start to feel more of a pinch if companies pass along those costs.

-David Wessel of the Brookings Institution explained on NPR's Morning Edition some exported U.S. goods, such as almonds, have seen their prices drop domestically because Chinese tariffs have driven down demand abroad.
+David Wessel of the Brookings Institution explained on NPR's Morning Edition that some exported U.S. goods, such as almonds, have seen their prices drop domestically because Chinese tariffs have driven down demand abroad.
 But he adds that many other products, such as washing machines, have risen dramatically in price recently.

 "Different businesses will make different decisions.
 Some will absorb the cost of the tariffs in their profits and not raise prices so much.
 Others will raise prices," Wessel said.
 "A lot have been trying to do it for the last couple of years and have been unable to do so.
 If you raise prices, you're never going to say it's because, well, 'I want to make more money' — you're going to blame it on the tariffs."